 Which moves faster: a badminton birdie or a golf ball?
 Which has the higher speed record: a hockey puck or a baseball?

-In analyzing “what makes the perfect athlete?”, we take some time to look at the records that exist for the objects used to play some of the fastest sports in the world (ranked in order of speed):
+Let’s take a look at the records that exist for the objects used to play some of the fastest sports in the world:

 Badminton – 493 km/h